bibermann/userscripts/README.md

 New elements:
 - labels for issues in related issues lists
+- total weight with progress bar in epic views

 Reformat elements:
 - board cards (downsize and rearrange elements inside a card)